DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 From  third floor to fourth.
 Then they run up from it to fifth floor.
-Kay's unit was aiming for top floor, while Jeanne and her bodyguards towards center of government building, 10th floor.
+Kai's unit was aiming for top floor, while Jeanne and her bodyguards towards center of government building, 10th floor.
 Going like that, they would be able to reach their destination within few minutes.
-But for Kay, rather than feeling impressed by how smooth it goes, it was worrisome.
+But for Kai, rather than feeling impressed by how smooth it goes, it was worrisome.

 "Rinne, how it is?"